 - Bursal sided shoulder impingement – this is your traditional subacromial impingement

 - Articular sided shoulder impingement – this is called internal impingement

 See the photo of a shoulder MRI above (photo credit).
 The bursal side is the outside of the rotator cuff, shown with the red arrow.
 This is probably your “standard” subacromial impingement that most people refer to when simply stating “shoulder impingement.”

-This is often called subacromial impingement because of the location of impingement occurs between the rotator cuff and the undersurface of the acromion, hence the term “subacromial.”
+This is often called subacromial impingement because the location of impingement occurs between the rotator cuff and the undersurface of the acromion, hence the term “subacromial.”
 This is also called the bursal side of the rotator cuff because there is a bursa located between the rotator cuff and the acromion, which acts as a shock absorber.

 Articular Sided Shoulder Impingement

 The green arrow shows the undersurface, or articular surface, of the rotator cuff.
 This Impingement on this side is often termed “internal impingement” because the impingement occurs on the inside, or joint side, of the rotator cuff.
 If you look closely at the image above, the yellow arrow shows an articular-sided partial-thickness rotator cuff tear.
 Note the irregularity of white at the bottom of the dark line of the rotator cuff.

 This often involves the supraspinatus and infraspinatus rotator cuff muscles as the undersurface impinges against the glenoid joint rim.
 I’ll go over this in more detail below.